Crio-Bytes/IBD-2022-Master-Repository/Simple GUI Application/README.md

 ```
 ### Task:
 **Add images in label after clicking pushButton**
-# Activity 3:Working with QColorDialog
+# Activity 3: Working with QColorDialog
 The color dialog's function is to allow users to choose colors.
 For example, you might use this in a drawing program to allow the user to set the brush color.**Here You will set background color in text edit using pushButton**
 #### Reference:https://doc.qt.io/qt-6/qcolordialog.html#details
 ```#include "widget.h"